Eurovision Song Contest 1979: Broadcasts

 Each participating broadcaster was required to relay the contest via its networks.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants".
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.

+In addition to the participating countries, the contest was also reportedly broadcast in Hong Kong, Iceland, and Romania.
+The contest was not broadcast in Yugoslavia for the first time since 1960, as the nation had no diplomatic ties with Israel.
+Estimates ranged from 200 to 500 million viewers were reported prior to the contest.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.
-In addition to the participating countries, the contest was also reportedly broadcast in Hong Kong, Iceland and Romania.
-The contest was not broadcast in Yugoslavia for the first time since 1961, as the nation had no diplomatic ties with Israel.